13 Gift Ideas for Pastor Appreciation Month

 Happy Pastor Appreciation Month!

 You don’t have to do much to celebrate Pastor Appreciation Month, but get out there and do it!
-Even if you can’t get a simple note together, you can take a moment after church next week while you’re shaking your pastor’s hand to tell him or her how much you appreciate their sermons, their spiritual mentorship, their attention to grieving families, their organizational skills, or the tact with which they run church board meetings.
+Even if you can’t get a simple note together, you can take a moment after church next week while you’re shaking your pastor’s hand (or giving a COVID-friendly masked smize and wave) to tell him or her how much you appreciate their sermons, their spiritual mentorship, their attention to grieving families, their organizational skills, or the tact with which they run church board meetings.
 Just tell them!

 I hope you’re feeling motivated to make a tiny bit of a fuss over your pastor, and that you’ve been inspired by something in this post to make your planning a little bit easier.